WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 [WCRP ESMO SSG](https://www.wcrp-esmo.org/about/the-esmo-team/the-esmo-scientific-steering-group)
 provides overall guidance and oversight of CMIP activities.
 The CMIP panel sets out the scientific priorities, experiments and protocols for CMIP7.
-Although the CMIP7 webpages provide additional information that may be of interest to CMIP7 participants, only the CMIP7 Guide (these pages) provides definitive documentation of CMIP7 technical requirements.
+Although the [CMIP7 webpages](https://wcrp-cmip.org/cmip-phases/cmip7/) provide additional information that may be of interest to CMIP7 participants, only the CMIP7 Guide (these pages) provides definitive documentation of CMIP7 technical requirements.
-The experiments within the Assessment Fast Track are managed by independent MIP committees, but the modelling groups are asked to prepare their model output following a common procedure.
+The experiments within the Assessment Fast Track are managed by independent MIP committees, but the modelling groups are asked to prepare their model output following a common procedure (Sections 4-7 above).

 The WCRP-ESMO Infrastructure Panel (WIP) has responsibility for most of the technical requirements of CMIP.
 The mission, rationale and Terms of Reference for the WIP can be found